lfrestrepog/if-docs/docs/06-tutorials/how-to-write-impls.md

 ```

 `name` has to be precisely the model name recognized by IEF.
-You can check all the valid model names [here](../src/util/models-universe.ts). `path` defines where `IF` should look for the installed model, for example for our standard library of mopdels you would specify `if-models`, as this is the repository name and the name of the directory they are installed into in `node_modules`.
+You can check all the valid model names [here](../src/util/models-universe.ts). `path` defines where `IF` should look for the installed model, for example for our standard library of models you would specify `"@grnsft/if-models"`, as this is the name of the directory they are installed into in `node_modules`.
 For `model` you are expected to provide the name of the class your mdoel instantiates, fopr example for the `sci-e` model the correct value is `SciEModel`.

 ## `graph`